-The Amended and Restated Change of Control and Severance Agreements also provide that if an executive officer's employment with the Company is terminated by the Company without Cause or by the executive officer for Good Reason within 24 months after a Change of Control of the Company, the executive officer will receive, subject to signing a release of claims in favor of the Company, (i) monthly severance payments during the period from the date of the executive officer's termination until the date 24 months after the effective date of the termination, or for purposes of this paragraph only, the 24-Month Severance Period, equal to the monthly salary the executive officer was receiving immediately prior to the change of control; (ii) monthly severance payments during the 24-Month Severance Period equal to $1/12^{th}$ of the executive officer's target bonus (as such term is defined in the Amended and Restated Change of Control and Severance Agreements) for the fiscal year in which the termination occurs for each month in which severance payments are made to the executive officer pursuant to (i) above; (iii) an additional pro-rated portion of the executive officer's target bonus; (iv) up to 24 months of reimbursement for premiums paid for COBRA coverage; and (v) outplacement services with a total value not to exceed \$20,000.
-The Amended and Restated Change of Control and Severance Agreements for our executive officers also provide for the automatic vesting in full of all outstanding equity awards held by the executive officers upon the close of a Change of Control.
+The Amended and Restated Change of Control and Severance Agreements also provided that if a named executive officer's employment with the Company, was terminated by the Company without Cause or by the named executive officer for Good Reason within 24 months after a Change of Control of the Company, the named executive officer would receive, subject to signing a release of claims in favor of the Company, (i) monthly severance payments during the period from the date of the named executive officer's termination until the date 24 months after the effective date of the termination, or for purposes of this paragraph only, the 24-Month Severance Period, equal to the monthly salary the named executive officer was receiving immediately prior to the change of control; (ii) monthly severance payments during the 24-Month Severance Period equal to $1/12^{\text{th}}$ of the named executive officer's target bonus (as such term is defined in the Amended and Restated Change of Control and Severance Agreements) for the fiscal year in which the termination occurred for each month in which severance payments were made to the named executive officer pursuant to (i) above; (iii) an additional pro-rated portion of the named executive officer's target bonus; (iv) up to 24 months of reimbursement for premiums paid for COBRA coverage; and (v) outplacement services with a total value not to exceed \$20,000.
+The Amended and Restated Change of Control and Severance Agreements for our named executive officers also provided for the automatic vesting in full of all outstanding equity awards held by the named executive officers upon the close of a Change of Control.

-Under such agreements, a "Change of Control" occurs when:
+Under such agreements, a "Change of Control" occurred when: